Diabetes Risk Factors & Prevention

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Aug 28, 2020.

 Risk factors are characteristics that can predispose you to developing a condition or disease.
 Just because you have one or more risk factors does not mean you will get diabetes.
 Risk factors for type 1 diabetes are not as clearly defined as for type 2 diabetes.

 Type 1 diabetes risk factors include:

-- Family history of diabetes
+- Family history of diabetes and genetics

 - Autoimmune disease, where the body mistakenly attacks the insulin-producing cells

 - Geography: the incidence of type 1 diabetes tends to increase as you travel further away from the equator.

 - Weight Concerns: overweight (body mass index [BMI] ≥25 kg/m2) or obese (BMI ≥30 kg/m2).

 - Family history of diabetes, especially parent or sibling